 Attending to a Variety of Commercial Needs

-While our office is located in Fort Lauderdale, Florida, at L. Gregory Loomar, PA, we provide general corporate support and business advisory services to clients throughout South Florida, and for business owners everywhere, helping clients to ensure that their business operations are efficient and optimized.
+While our office is located in Boca Raton, Florida, at L. Gregory Loomar, PA, we provide general corporate support and business advisory services to clients throughout South Florida, and for business owners everywhere, helping clients to ensure that their business operations are efficient and optimized.
 We can help with a variety of corporate and business issues, including:

 - Commercial lease negotiations